yunojuno/django-request-token/README.md

 This project was borne out of our experiences at YunoJuno with 'expiring links' - which is a common use case of providing users with a URL that performs a single action, and may bypass standard authentication.
-A well-known use of of this is the ubiquitous 'unsubscribe' link you find at the bottom of newsletters.
+A well-known use of this is the ubiquitous 'unsubscribe' link you find at the bottom of newsletters.
 You click on the link and it immediately unsubscribes you, irrespective of whether you are already authenticated or not.